owl-lisp/owl/doc/manual.md

 *semantics*.
 Since we typically want to write programs as text, we need some rules to define how sequences of letters are to be interpreted as something in the programming language.
-Once we are in the world of the proramming language, and not just reading a sequence of letters, we need to attach some meaning and action to what we just read.
+Once we are in the world of the programming language, and not just reading a sequence of letters, we need to attach some meaning and action to what we just read.
 This is the semantics part.